eziocangialosi/OVL-Documentation/tracker-iot/src/options.md

+\page page_options Options

+This page shows all options you can activate on the tracker :
+ - \subpage page_chargebat
+ - \subpage page_ecomode

-\page page_ecomode EcoMode - Option
+\page page_ecomode EcoMode

 This page presenting the EcoMode option.